syncfusion-content/typescript-docs/TypeScript/LinearGauge/Labels.md

 ---
 layout: post
-title: Labels
+title: Labels in Typescript Linear Gauge  Control | Syncfusion
-description: labels
+description: Learn here all about Labels support in Syncfusion Essential Typescript Linear Gauge control, its elements, and more.
 platform: typescript
 control: Linear Gauge
 documentation: ug
 ---

-# Labels
+# Labels in Typescript Linear Gauge

 Labels are units that are used to display the values in the scales.
 You can customize Labels with the properties like`angle`, `color`, `font`, `opacity`, etc.